- What is Home Birth?

 What is Home Birth?

-How Common Is to Give Birth at Home?
+How Common is It to Give Birth at Home?

 Home births/ emergency home births are common in rural areas where hospitals aren’t close by and fewer in numbers.
 These areas would require long journeys to the hospital and it’s not always possible for women to reach in time.
 In urban areas, emergency home births are rare.
 It is also unlikely that the labour is so short that you cannot reach a hospital in time.
 Still, it’s best to know the basics in case one has no option but to deliver a baby at home.